-This guide has been made to assist emerging and established researchers with aspects of scholarly communication and publishing process.
+This guide aims to assist emerging and established researchers in understanding the scholarly communication and publishing process.

 As a researcher you may require ethical approval for your research, particularly if this involves human or animal subjects.
 You may also be required to consult with Maori.
 If ethics approval is required, ensure this has been arranged before you start your research.